Survival Instincts

 He was shaking his head.
 "It's not like that,"

-by now, that he wasn't real.
+by now, that he couldn't be real.

 "You were the best wife

-I could have hoped for," he said.
+I could ever have hoped for," he said.

 She bit her lip.
 "Thank you,"